String-net models for pivotal bicategories: String-net models based on pivotal bicategories

-As we have seen in Section \ref{sec:RSF}, rigid pseudofunctors preserve the graphical calculus on disks for strictly pivotal bicategories.
+\Subsection{Functoriality under rigid pseudofunctors} As we have seen in Section \ref{sec:RSF}, rigid pseudofunctors preserve the graphical calculus on disks for strictly pivotal bicategories.
 Since the string-net spaces are built with the help of this graphical calculus, one should expect that a rigid pseudofunctor between such bicategories induces canonical linear maps between the respective string-net spaces.
 Indeed we have

 \begin{thm} Let $\surf$ be a compact oriented surface, $\cb$ and $\cb'$ two strictly pivotal bicategories, $F\colon\cb\To\cb'$ a rigid pseudofunctor, and $\msb$ a $\cb$-boundary datum on $\partial\surf$.
 There is a canonical $\mcg(\surf)$-intertwiner \be \mathrm{SN}_{F}^\circ(\surf,\msb) \Colon\osnb(\surf,\msb) \rarr~ \posnb(\surf,F_*\msb) \,, \ee where $F_*\msb$ is the $\cb'$-boundary datum on $\partial\surf$ obtained by changing the coloring according to the map of objects and the local functors entailed by $F$.
 The linear map \eqref{eq:SNB2SNBp} is defined by sending each representing $\cb$-colored graph to the $\cb'$-colored graph obtained by applying the $F$-conjugation \emph{(\ref{eq:F-conj})}.
 Moreover, the collection of such intertwiners corresponding to different surfaces and boundary data is compatible with the concatenation of string nets. \end{thm}